We are so excited about our new Ilve farmhouse stove! In this post, I am sharing what we like about this stove – and what we don’t.

 One day, I think I simply googled “farmhouse stove” and that I when I found the Ilve 30″ Nostalgie stove.
 Don’t worry if you have never heard of the Ilve brand – I hadn’t either.

-Ilve is an Italian brand and apparently, it has been around since 1952.
+Ilve is an Italian company and apparently, it has been around since 1952.

-This is the moment for full disclosure: we did buy the stove and we have received a nice discount from the distributor.
+This is the moment for full disclosure: we did purchase this high-end range but we received a nice discount from the distributor.
 However, we would have still bought the stove without the discount.
 Also, I wasn’t asked to do or say anything and all the opinions in this post are all my own!

 Meet our white Ilve Nostalgie 30″ gas range